FAQ for Faculty:

 Q: If the paper is accepted for JPUR, will I be listed as co-author?

 A: One of the ideas behind JPUR is that the journal gives undergraduates a chance to showcase their technical writing ability to potential employers.
-For this reason, it's desirable to have the undergraduate researcher listed as sole author.
+For this reason, the undergraduate researcher should be the sole author of the paper.
 On the front page of the article, however, there will be a biography box with information about both the undergraduate and their faculty mentor, and pictures of both.

 Q: Won't publication of an article in JPUR hurt the chances of the results of the undergraduate research project being published in a disciplinary journal?
 Why would an undergraduate even want to have an article published in JPUR if a disciplinary publication is a possibility?